kawangwong/FINAL_PROJECT_C2/final_project_overview.md

 Now that you have your app deployed and have an idea of how the various technologies can work together, let's add a CI/CD pipeline to automate the process of build, test, deploy.
 Use your favorite CI/CD tool (examples above) to integrate your processes into a single system.

 - **Requirements**: CI/CD pipeline is created using a tool of your choice and a draft of the pipeline design is due.
-The objective is that the previous deployment is now automated based on a certain trigger, for example pushes to a GitHub repo tirgger a build, test, deploy
+The objective is that the previous deployment is now automated based on a certain trigger, for example pushes to a GitHub repo trigger a build, test, deploy
 - **Format:** code for a basic CI/CD pipeline is available and the CI/CD process is demoable